Texans vs. Patriots prediction, odds, spread: 2026 NFL divisional round picks by proven model

 The SportsLine Projection Model has revealed its Houston vs. New England picks for NFL divisional round matchup on Sunday

 Red-hot teams clash when the Houston Texans face the New England Patriots in a 2026 NFL divisional round matchup on Sunday.
 Fifth-seeded Houston is coming off a 30-6 win over fourth-seeded Pittsburgh 30-6 on Monday night, while second-seeded New England topped the seventh-seeded Los Angeles Chargers on Sunday in the wild-card round.
 The Texans (12-5), who finished second in the AFC South, are 6-3 on the road this season.
 The Patriots (14-3), who won the AFC East, are 7-3 on their home field in 2025-26.
-Houston wide receiver Nico Collins (concussion) is out.
+Houston wide receiver Nico Collins (concussion) is out, which shifted the line half-a-point more in New England's favor.

 Kickoff from Gillette Stadium in Foxborough, Mass., is set for 3 p.m.
 ET.
 The Patriots lead the all-time series 11-4, including 2-0 in the postseason.
-The Patriots are 3-point favorites in the latest Texans vs. Patriots odds, while the over/under for total points scored is 40.5 via DraftKings Sportsbook.
+The Patriots are 3.5-point favorites in the latest Texans vs. Patriots odds, while the over/under for total points scored is 40.5 via DraftKings Sportsbook.
+New England is at -176 of the money line.
 Before making any Patriots vs. Texans picks, check out the NFL predictions from the SportsLine Projection Model.

 The model, which simulates every NFL game 10,000 times, is up well over $7,000 for $100 players on top-rated NFL picks since its inception.
 The model enters the divisional round of the 2026 NFL playoffs on a 53-37 run on top-rated picks dating back to 2024.
 Anybody following its NFL betting picks at sportsbooks and on betting sites could have seen strong returns.